Paramaarjuna/projspic16f887/README.md

 **[proj009pic16f887](proj009pic16f887)**: To demonstrate Pulse Width Modulation.
 Duty cycle of the output signal is controlled using ADC and TIMER0 of the controller.

 ---
+**[proj010pic16f887](proj010pic16f887)**: To interface a stepper motor and rotate stepper motor in clockwise or anticlockwise with speed control.

+---